 However, most of these centres were destroyed by the Afghan warlord by the name of Mahmud Ghazni.
 Much later, it was Aurangzeb, in the 16th century, who levelled down many of the famous temples including the Kesava Deo Temple and had a mosque built there in its place.

-Situated on the banks of River Yamuna, Mathura is seen as the cradle of Indian culture and civilization.
+Situated on the banks of river Yamuna, Mathura is seen as the cradle of Indian culture and civilisation.
 India is considered to be a spiritual destination and many of the visitors looking for peace and enlightenment head to the city to seek solace in its ashrams and temples.
 Mathura is considered sacred by Hindus, Buddhists and Jains.

-Shri Krishna Janma Bhumi Temple, or the birth place of Lord Krishna, is one the most sacred temples located here.
+Shri Krishna Janmabhoomi Temple, or the birthplace of Lord Krishna, is one the most sacred temples located here.
 In fact, most attractions in Mathura have some connection with Krishna.

 Another case point is Vishram Ghat, where he is believed to have rested for some time before going on to slay his, mama, or maternal uncle, the tyrant Kansa.
 The Dwarkadheesh Temple is the main temple which is decorated on a grandiose scale during Hindu festivals, such as Holi and Janmashtami.
 Gita Mandir, on the outskirts of the town, showcases temple carvings and paintings.
 The Muslim population finds representation in the Jama Masjid which was built in 1661 AD.

 The Government Museum, located at Dampier Park, boasts of one of the finest collections of items of historical and archaeological interest including rare findings from the Gupta and Kushan period (400 BC to 1200 AD).